ARIZONA

 (Navajo Indian Reservation)

-Not really a fort, but historically important.
-There are several trading posts in the Navajo Reservation, most are not of any historic importance.
+Not really a fort, but historically important in the developement of Arizona.
+Operated by the NPS since 1967.
+There are several trading posts on the Navajo Reservation, most are not of any historic importance.

 Camp Canby